BARBADOS • FOOD INSECURITY • COST OF FOOD

 Crop Circle systems operate as small footprint, climate-smart micro-farms and gardens that maximise productivity in tight spaces while dramatically reducing water and fertilizer use.
 While details vary by installation, the core ideas align strongly with Barbados’ own policy priorities:

-In practical terms, a Barbados-focused Feed An Island program work work towards:
+In practical terms, a Barbados-focused Feed An Island program could work towards:

 Every new micro-farm takes a small bite out of the import bill, adds a little more resilience to the island, and puts fresh, affordable produce back within reach of Barbadian families.